Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 Nah.
 I’m good.

-Playa Del Fuego’s Volunteer Ticket Reserve Program (VTRP) provides One (1) Reserved Ticket to next year’s event for 6+ hours of volunteer shifts.
+Playa Del Fuego’s Volunteer Ticket Reserve Program (VTRP) provides One (1) Reserved Ticket to next year’s event for 6+ hours of volunteer shifts logged.

 Reserved Tickets are held in reserve for purchase, and are not free/complimentary/gratis/etc.